StackExchange/StackID/OpenIdProvider/ReadMe.txt

 4. Database independent encryption
    Sensitive values that need to be recovered (ie. NOT passwords) are encrypted using keys stored outside the database.
-Some examples of these values would be e-mail addresses (required) and users' real names (optional).
+Some examples of these values would be email addresses (required) and users' real names (optional).

    Storing these values *in* the database would be pointless, so they are held on a separate filesystem.